Pennsylvania Department of Health

 Observations:

-Based on documentation review and interview, it was determined the facility failed to maintain the automatic sprinkler system in one instance, affecting one of eight smoke compartments.
+Based on observation and interview, it was determined the facility failed to maintain self-closing doors in two instances, affecting one of four smoke compartments.

 Findings include: